-CSS, or cascading style sheets, set the tone for your site and tell the web browser what colours to load, font type and size, table code, header, footer, and menu, among other items.
+CSS, or cascading style sheets, sets the tone for your site and tells the web browser what colors to load, font type and size, table code, header, footer, and menu, among other items.

 Hundreds of lines of code can be found in these files, which can be thousands of pages long.
 They can also include extra spaces, line breaks, and other irrelevant material.
 As a result, your site can take a long time to load.